HoSNN: Adversarially-Robust Homeostatic Spiking Neural Networks with Adaptive Firing Thresholds: Experiments

 \subsection{Experimental Setup}

-The proposed HoSNNs are compared with LIF-based SNNs with identical architecture across four benchmark datasets: Fashion-MNIST (FMNIST) \cite{xiao2017fashion}, Street View House Numbers (SVHN) \cite{netzer2011reading} CIFAR10 and CIFAR100 \cite{krizhevsky2009learning}.
-VGG-like \cite{simonyan2014very} convolutional neural network (CNN) architectures of different sizes and depths are utilized.
-Widely used methods including FGSM \cite{goodfellow2014explaining}, RFGSM \cite{tramer2017ensemble}, PGD \cite{madry2017towards}, and BIM \cite{kurakin2018adversarial} are used to generate both white-box and black-box attacks.
-The dynamically changing firing thresholds of the HoSNNs are exposed to the attacker and utilized in the gradient calculation when generating white-box attacks.
-We independently trained SNNs with the same architecture and used their white-box attacks as the black-box attacks to the HoSNNs.
+The proposed HoSNNs are compared with LIF-based SNNs with identical architecture across four benchmark datasets: Fashion-MNIST (FMNIST) \citep{xiao2017fashion}, Street View House Numbers (SVHN) \citep{netzer2011reading} CIFAR10 and CIFAR100 \citep{krizhevsky2009learning}.
+VGG-5/9/11 \citep{simonyan2014very} convolutional neural network (CNN) architectures of different sizes and depths are utilized.
+Widely used methods including FGSM \citep{goodfellow2014explaining}, RFGSM \citep{tramer2017ensemble}, PGD (iteration = 7, 20, 40) \citep{madry2017towards}, and BIM \citep{kurakin2018adversarial} are used to generate both white-box and black-box attacks.
+To test stronger attacks, we introduce APGD \citep{croce2020reliable} in our white-box attack, with cross entropy loss ($\text{APGD}_{\text{CE}}$), difference of logits ratio loss ($\text{APGD}_{\text{DLR}}$) and targeted attack ($\text{T-APGD}$).
+Unless otherwise specified, PGD refers to PGD7. \textbf{The dynamically changing firing thresholds of the HoSNNs are exposed to the attacker and utilized in the gradient calculation when generating white-box attacks.} We independently trained SNNs with the same architecture and used their white-box attacks as the black-box attacks to the HoSNNs.

 For each HoSNN, an LIF-based SNN with an identical architecture is trained on the corresponding clean dataset to derive the NDS.
-Model training employs the BPTT learning algorithm (\(T=5\)), leveraging a sigmoid surrogate gradient \cite{xu2022securing, neftci2019surrogate, wu2018spatio}.
-The learning rate for each $\theta_i$ in \eqref{eq:vth}, which controls the adaptation of firing threshold of TA-LIF neurons, is set to 1/10 of that for the network weights, ensuring hyperparameter stability during training.
+Model training employs the BPTT learning algorithm (\(T=5\)), leveraging a sigmoid surrogate gradient \citep{xu2022securing, neftci2019surrogate, wu2018spatio}.
+The learning rate for each $\theta_i$ in \eqref{eq:vth}, which controls the adaptation of the firing threshold of TA-LIF neurons, is set to 1/10 of that for the network weights, ensuring hyperparameter stability during training.
 We ensure that $\theta_i$ is non-negative during optimization.
 We train four types of models: SNNs and HoSNNs on a clean dataset and a weak FGSM-based adversarial training dataset, respectively.
-For FGSM adversarial training, we set the attack budget to \(\epsilon = 2/255\) on FMNIST, SVHN and CIFAR10 as in \cite{ding2022snn} and \(\epsilon = 4/255\) on CIFAR100 as in \cite{kundu2021hire}.
-For iterative attacks (PGD \& BIM), we adopt parameters \(\alpha=\epsilon/3\) and \(steps=7\) in accordance with \cite{ding2022snn}.
-The experimental settings are detailed in the Appendix \ref{sup:detail}.
+For FGSM adversarial training, we set the attack budget to \(\epsilon = 2/255\) on FMNIST, SVHN and CIFAR10 as in \citep{ding2022snn} and \(\epsilon = 4/255\) on CIFAR100 as in \citep{kundu2021hire}.
+For iterative attacks (PGD \& BIM), we adopt parameters \(\alpha=2.5*\epsilon/steps\) and \(steps=7, 20, 40\) in accordance with \citep{ding2022snn}.
+Mode experimental settings are in the Appendix C.